What is email security?

 If personal information is compromised, organisations are at risk of regulatory action under the DPA (Data Protection Act) 2018 and UK GDPR (General Data Protection Regulation), and EU GDPR.

-Second, most cyber attacks start with phishing emails: by clicking on a link or opening a malicious attachment, victims can endanger their organisation’s security and compromise sensitive data.
+Second, most cyber attacks start with phishing emails.
+By clicking on a link or opening a malicious attachment, victims can endanger their organisation’s security and compromise sensitive data.

-As well as implementing technical security measures, it is therefore essential to ensure that all staff are aware of the threat and know what to do to ensure they use email safely.
+As well as implementing technical security measures, it is essential to ensure that all staff are aware of the threat and know what to do to ensure they use email safely.

 This reduces the risks associated with email communications and the impact of email threats.